canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/auto-pkg-test.rst

 branch with ``-b`` but do not specify a package name, this will instead build the branch and install the binaries from that build; this is useful if you want to run tests on a newer version than the one packaged in Ubuntu, or the package is not in Ubuntu at all.
-If use the ``-k`` flag you will be logged into the virtual machine after the tests were run.
+If use the ``-k`` flag you can log into the virtual machine after the tests were run.
 This makes it very easy to debug issues.

 The `auto-package-testing documentation`_ has a lot more valuable information on other testing options.